miguelbautistag/miguelbautistag/README.md

     Passionate about <strong>quality assurance, test automation, and software excellence</strong>.
     I combine a strong background in <strong>QA Engineering</strong> with years of experience in
     <strong>training, coaching, and leadership</strong> across international companies.
-    My mission: to test and build reliable, scalable, and user-focused software.
+    My mission: To test and build reliable, scalable, and user-focused software.
   </p>
 </div>